 Let’s fix the short dot:

-So you can see, in dense foliage, or at night, these reticle designs suck if the battery goes.
+So you can see, in dense foliage, or at night, thin reticle designs suck if the battery goes dead.
 As we become more comfortable with battery powered optics, perhaps this concern will continue to diminish as products continue to gain in reliability, but reticles with a design that offers a “backup” against dead electronics are still important.
 To be fair, these examples aren’t the highest resolution pictures, but the concept is still present… small, hard to find, thin reticles are a poor design choice in a all around optic.

 Even the venerable ACOG suffers from this as well: